TheUltraCode/LaDD/README.md

 Note:
 Currently, this repository and its wiki are works-in-progress.
 Although all of the necessary code to run LaDD and helpful files to set it up has been created and uploaded, the wiki is unfinished.
 It is only a matter of time until I will be able to officially make the first "release" of LaDD.
 However, until then, you have everything you need to work with LaDD.

+This file will undergo many changes in the coming months.